-The WET-PROCESS LIST includes the plants that generally are involved in “dyeing or washing” processes related to yarns, fabrics and finished products.
-Mostly they represent the 2nd tier of the supply chain and usually Benetton does not have any relationship with them.
+The WET PROCESS LIST includes the plants that generally are involved in “dyeing or washing” processes related to yarns, fabrics and finished products.
+Mostly they represent the second tier of the supply chain and usually Benetton does not have any relationship with them.
 This is because they are suppliers of our suppliers and consequently it is more difficult to control them.
-The list considers only active suppliers that are located in several countries all over the world and it does not consider the occasional ones (those with annual volume less than 20.000 pcs.).
+The list considers only active suppliers that are located in several countries all over the world and it does not consider the occasional ones (those with annual volume less than 10.000 pcs.).
 Due to the complexity of the supply chain management Benetton will update the supplier list once per year.
-During the year, in fact, new collaborations may start with others, as well as some phased out may occur.
+During the year, in fact, new collaborations may start, as well as some phased out may occur.

 View the map

-With the goal of eliminating all dangerous chemical substances from the supply chain by 2020, Benetton Group will progressively publish data on the chemical and environmental inspections relating to the activities of its own suppliers.
+Benetton Group progressively publish data on the chemical and environmental inspections relating to the activities of its own suppliers.

-All Benetton’s suppliers involved in wet process have to conduct investigations on the water effluents according to the ZDHC Guideline, by appointing certified third party laboratories, as indicated in the Detox Programme Guideline.
+All Benetton’s suppliers involved in wet process have to conduct investigations on the water effluents according to the ZDHC (Zero Discharge of Hazardous Chemical) Guideline, by appointing certified third party laboratories, as indicated in the Detox Programme Guideline.

 As member of Sustainable Apparel Coalition, Benetton adopts the Higg FEM as additional tool for a complete evaluation of the wet process’ sustainability performance.